jonnonz1/nz-statute-book/acts/public/1988/state-sector-act-1988.md

 ### 61C Union coverage where Department ceases to be part of Public Service
 When any Department or part of any Department ceases (other than as a result of its abolition) to be part of the Public Service, the union coverage arrangements that prevailed immediately before the date on which the Department or the part of the Department ceased to be part of the Public Service shall continue to apply to the employees of the Department, or that part of it, for a period (not exceeding 12 months) to be agreed between—
-  (a) The union or unions that had coverage of the employees while that Department was part of the Public Service; and (b) The Minister of State Services.
+  (a) the union or unions that had coverage of the employees while that Department was part of the Public Service; and (b) the Minister of State Services.

 ### 62 Acting appointments
 (1) In the case of absence from duty of any employee (from whatever cause arising) or on the occurrence from any cause of a vacancy in any position in a Department (whether by reason of death, resignation, or otherwise) and from time to time while the absence or vacancy continues, all or any of the powers and duties of the employee or pertaining to the position may be exercised and performed by any other employee for the time being directed by the chief executive to exercise and perform them, whether the direction has been given before the absence or vacancy occurs or while it continues.